voltrue2/gracenode/README.md

 $ GraceNode/
 </pre>
 > GraceNode needs to be set up for it to run correctly.
->> Below is the example code to set up GraceNode
+>> Below is the example code to set up GraceNode in index.js

 ```javascript
 var gracenode = require('../GraceNode/gracenode');